rodrigofjorge77/WebScraping/README.md

 BeautifulSoup
 psycopg2 or SQLAlchemy (depending on the database)
 You can install the necessary libraries with the command:

-bash
-Copiar código
-pip install -r requirements.txt
-How to Use
-Configure the Database: Update the connection settings in the script to match your database.

-Run the Script: Use the following command in the terminal:

-bash
-Copiar código
-python webscraping.py
-Check the Data: After execution, the data will be available in the configured database table.

 Notes
 This script can be adapted for different webpages as needed.